Title

 Provisional schedule

-Introductions to the FAIRification process, FAIR wizard, FAIR Dataset Maturity model and the FAIR Cookbook
+09:00 – 10:30 | Part I: Introductions to FAIRplus FAIRification process and tools Introductions to the FAIRification process, FAIR wizard, FAIR Dataset Maturity model and the FAIR Cookbook |

-Practical – Setting a FAIRification Goal using the FAIR wizard: a tool that guides users towards generating an actionable FAIRification goal
+10:30 – 11:15 | Part II: Goal Driven FAIRification Practical – Setting a FAIRification Goal using the FAIR wizard: a tool that guides users towards generating an actionable FAIRification goal |

-Practical: using the FAIR Dataset Maturity (FAIR-DSM) model: a hands-on FAIR maturity guidance and assessment tool
+11:30 – 12:15 | Part III: Data Driven FAIRification Practical: using the FAIR Dataset Maturity (FAIR-DSM) model: a hands-on FAIR maturity guidance and assessment tool |

-– How to develop a FAIRification task plan – a walk-away actionable plan based on the outputs from the previous sessions that provides guidance on the next steps to take towards achieving the FAIRification goal.
+12:15 – 13:00 | Part IV: Develop a FAIRification task plan + Feedback and Review – Feedback review – what worked well, what could be improved. – How to develop a FAIRification task plan – a walk-away actionable plan based on the outputs from the previous sessions that provides guidance on the next steps to take towards achieving the FAIRification goal. |

 Workshop Expected Outcomes for the attendees